lokesh-sarode/RedBusClone/README.md

 **How to Run**

-1. Clone the repository: `git clone https://github.com/your-username/RedBus.git`
+1. Clone the repository: `git clone https://github.com/lokesh-sarode/RedBusClone.git`
-2. Open the project in Visual Studio Code: `code RedBus`
+2. Open the project in Visual Studio Code: `code RedBusClone`
-3. Open the `index.html` file in a web browser: `file:///path/to/RedBus/index.html`
+3. Open the `index.html` file in a web browser: `file:///path/to/RedBusClone/index.html`
 4. Use the search function to find tickets: Enter your source and destination, date, and time to search for tickets.
 5. Book a ticket: Click on the "Book Now" button to book a ticket.
 6. Confirm your booking: You will receive a confirmation email and SMS notification once your ticket is booked.